 Raman Spectroelectrochemistry

-Raman spectroelectrochemistry is often the method of choice for analysing the structure of materials.
+Raman spectroelectrochemistry is often the method of choice for analyzing the structure of materials.
 It can be used for 2D materials (including carbon materials such as graphite or graphene), nanostructures such as carbon nanotubes, and fullerenes.
 It can also be used to probe information about crystalline or amorphous structures, and you can obtain crystallite size from the shift and shape of vibration modes.
 In battery research, Raman SEC can be used to determine the state and quality of nanostructured battery materials and lithium content.

 X-Ray Spectroelectrochemistry

 You can use X-ray spectroelectrochemistry (X-ray SEC) to provide information about the basic considerations and symmetry of the electronic structure of active atomic orbitals of different materials.
-For example, you can use it to determine bond lengths and angles, the identities of neighbouring atoms, and oxidation states [6].
-X-ray SEC is also useful for spectroelectrochemical studies on corrosion processes, electrodeposition, ionic adsorption, and yields of fuel cell anodes [6].
+For example, you can use it to determine bond lengths and angles, the identities of neighbouring atoms, and oxidation states.
+X-ray SEC is also useful for spectroelectrochemical studies on corrosion processes, electrodeposition, ionic adsorption, and yields of fuel cell anodes.

 Nuclear Magnetic Resonance Spectroelectrochemistry